 Read LondonlovesBusiness.com and you can hear from Nige directly via his exclusive column.

 We’ve published diatribes from hedge-fund legend Alan Miller and beer writer Pete Brown.
-My personal favourite columnist… Steve Henry on advertising.
+My personal favourite columnist… AdMan: Why I don’t endorse advertising as a worthwhile industry.
 I can see why he’s the king of his profession.

 Our interviews are hard hitting.

 This heart-to-heart with Bernie Ecclestone was the longest and most detailed you’ll find.
 The journalist knows him personally, and writes the guide to the finances of Formula One which is relied on by the teams and sponsors.
 Access like that is what makes us special.

 I keep could keep you here all day listing the stories we’ve broken.
 The last time we met Ken Clarke the Tory Party was forced to issue an official rebuttal.

 When 4G mobile launched who had the exclusive interview with the guy making it happen?